NeelKanwal/Dilated-Convolution-Networks-for-Classification-of-ICD-9-based-Clinical-Summaries/README.md

 ## For Training a new model

-Create a directory that holds uncompressed files `D_ICD_DIAGNOSES.csv` and `D_ICD_PROCEDURES.csv` from your MIMIC-III database copy and a ```trained``` folder that will hold your trained models.
+Create a directory that holds the uncompressed files `D_ICD_DIAGNOSES.csv` and `D_ICD_PROCEDURES.csv` from your MIMIC-III database copy and a ```trained``` folder that will hold your trained models.

-To train a new model use the script `training.py`.
+To train a new model, use the script `training.py`.
 Execute `python training.py -h` for a full list of input arguments and flags.

-Use the following files as input for the model, This data is pre-processed by "Stefano Malacrino".
+Use the following files as input for the model.
+This data is pre-processed by "Stefano Malacrino".
 ## Preprocessed data format

 Columns:0     1                 2                   3               4